p-argento/uni/DSD/DSD Lectures on DW Design (1-12).md

 ![[Pasted image 20250205161544.png]]
 An example of fast change is the year of the customer.

+## Type 1.
+Overwriting history
+Overwrite the value.

 Type 1 is obvious, because we just overwrite the value.

 ## Type 2.
 Preserving history
+Add a dimension row.

 Let's analyse the type.
 2.
 When we want to preserve the full history of cases.
-We have 2 cases.
+We have 3 cases.
+1. there is a natural key identifier
+2. using InitialSurrogateKey in the dimension table
+3. using InitialSurrogateKey in the fact table

 *Case 1.
 Both the surrogate key and a natural key identifier.*
-1. for instance for people we may have the SSN (Social Security Number),
+4. for instance for people we may have the SSN (Social Security Number),
-2. we may track the same person with different addresses, because these rows will have the same SSN
+5. we may track the same person with different addresses, because these rows will have the same SSN
-3. if one customer change the zip code, we just create a new row with the same SSN and a different zip
+6. if one customer change the zip code, we just create a new row with the same SSN and a different zip
-4. This means that we need to COUNT(DISTINCT SSN), not count(\*)
+7. This means that we need to COUNT(DISTINCT SSN), not count(\*)
-5. we can also add two more columns with DateStart and DateEnd
+8. we can also add two more columns with DateStart and DateEnd
 	1. where all date start with the beginning of the dw and NULL as end, then if needed we add a DateEnd in the older and set the next day for the new start.

 ![[Pasted image 20250205183444.png]]